mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 4. Link the remaining target LU tables to the main target LU table.

-   Click for more information about [deleting entities] from target environment via a TDM task.
+Click for more information about [deleting entities] from a target environment using a TDM task.

 ### LU Debug